GLMM Fundamentals

 Fixed effects are the systematic relationships the researcher wants to estimate.
 For example, "how many points does test score increase per additional hour of study" is a fixed effect.

 Random effects are a modeling device for representing unobserved group-level variability within the model.
 Each school's average score differs due to policies, student demographics, and other factors.
 This variability is not generated by a random mechanism — it stems from concrete causes — but measuring and including all those factors as predictors is rarely practical.
-Random effects approximate this "unobserved group difference" using a probability distribution (Hodges, 2014).
+Random effects approximate this "unobserved group difference" using a probability distribution.

 The assumption ujN(0,σu2)u_j \sim N(0, \sigma_u^2) is not a claim that school differences are generated from a normal distribution.
 It is a modeling assumption that enables estimation of the overall magnitude of group variability σu2\sigma_u^2 and produces shrinkage estimates (see below).